amwmedia/infect.js/README.md

 // 11:50:37 PM ==> Joe is 27
 ```

-### Object Infection
+### Object Injection
-Sometimes function infection may not work for you, but you'd still like an easy way to pull multiple dependencies into a single place for reference within your code.
-Object infection suits this nicely and can be done by simply calling `infect()` with an object and an array of dependency names you'd like injected.
+Sometimes function injection may not work for you, but you'd still like an easy way to pull multiple dependencies into a single place for reference within your code.
+Object injection suits this nicely and can be done by simply calling `infect()` with an object and an array of dependency names you'd like injected.
 Please node that any object can be infected except the global `Window` object (for obvious reasons).
 If you try to infect the global scope, `infect()` will throw an error.

 *NOTE:* You can reference the depenency with or without the prepended dollar sign (`$`) but, in either case, *the object will be infected with the prepended version*.